magento/devdocs/guides/v2.3/comp-mgr/cli/cli-upgrade.md

 This section applies to you *only* if you set the Magento root directory to `<your Magento install dir>/pub`.
 If you did not do this, skip this section and continue with the next section.

-If you use pub as your Magento root directory:

-* For the upgrade, create another subdomain or docroot that uses the Magento installation directory as its root.
+For the upgrade, create another subdomain or docroot that uses the Magento installation directory as its root.
 Run the [System Upgrade utility] using that subdomain.
-* Use the [following procedure] to upgrade Magento using the command line.

 ### PHP and other environment settings